hackforla/tdm-calculator/Contributing.md

 git push origin nicholas or git push --set-upstream origin nicholas or git push -u origin nicholas
 ```

-4. When an issue is completed, make sure your code has the latest code from the master branch by pulling from the master branch.
+4. When an issue is completed and is ready for a pull request, make sure your code has the latest code from the master branch by pulling from the master branch.
+This is to ensure merge conflicts are in your local envinronment, which is easier to clean up, than in GitHub.
 ```
 git pull origin master
 ```